reahl/reahl/reahl-doc/doc/component/introduction.rst

 Pip and PyPI do a good job of enabling the distribution of Python code.
 The projects ensure that when you install a package you get all its correct dependencies as well.

-When your code contains classes mapped by an ORM (such as SqlAlchemy) to tables in a database things become more
+When your code contains classes mapped by an ORM (such as SqlAlchemy) to tables in a database, things become more
 complicated:

-The selection of packages used together in the same database cannot be foreseen by the individual package authors.
+The selection of packages used together in the same database cannot be foreseen by individual package authors.
 How do you create a database schema sufficient for the n packages you have decided to use together in your project?

 What happens if a new version of a package requires a different database schema to a previous version?
 How